ixidod/ixidod/README.md

 🔹 Passionate about automating infrastructure, optimizing CI/CD workflows, and enabling GitOps-driven deployments.
 🔹 Experienced in **Kubernetes, Terraform, AWS, ArgoCD, and CI/CD Pipelines**.
-🔹 Always learning and contributing to open-source DevOps projects.

 ---